CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

     ![](media/ex7-t1-newstep2.png)

-1. Open a new browser tab and navigate to the below URL to open the **Encodian Signup** page.
+1. Open a new browser tab and navigate to the URL below to open the **Encodian Signup** page.

    ```
    https://www.encodian.com/apikey
    ```

-1. Enter your personal details for the ask as shown below screenshot then click on **Submit** to activate the free trial account.
+1. Enter your personal details for the ask as shown screenshot below then click on **Submit** to activate the free trial account.

    ![](media/setup-encodian.png)

-1. Once you click on **Submit**, you can see the API Key as shown in the below screenshot.
+1. Once you click on **Submit**, you can see the API Key as shown in the screenshot below.
 Copy the **API Key** and save it in notepad.
 You will be using it in the next steps.

     ![](media/copy-encodian-apikey.png)